dsgswj/TSCG-TSM/README.md

 ## Acknowledgments

 - This project is built upon [MMAction2](https://github.com/open-mmlab/mmaction2).
-We thank the OpenMMLab team for their excellent framework.
+We thank the OpenMMLab team for their framework.